Learning-Enabled Elastic Network Topology for Distributed ISAC Service Provisioning: System Model

 where $B_m^{\rm{X}}[n] $ and $P_a^{\rm{X}}[n]$ denote the corresponding number of subcarriers and transmission power available in the $\rm X$-regime in Phase-II, respectively.

 {\bf Local Optimization Result Reporting}: Given the dedicated frequency and power resources in \eqref{eqqos21}, the DPU in CCN~$m$ optimizes the transmit powers and beamforming vectors of the APs within CCN~$m$ to support local service provisioning for users in ${\mathbb K}_m^{\mathrm{L}}[n] \cup {\mathbb Q}_m^{\mathrm{L}}[n]$.
-The optimized configuration is then forwarded to the non-host APs of CCN~$m$ via fronthaul links, thereby preparing ISAC signal generation for local service provisioning in Phase~II.
-Simultaneously, the DPU in CCN~$m$ reports the remaining federated service requests in $\hat{\mathbb K}_m^{\mathrm{F}}[n] \cup \hat{\mathbb Q}_m^{\mathrm{F}}[n]$, together with the estimated CSI on the $m$-th subband for users in $\hat{\mathbb K}_m^{\mathrm{F}}[n]$, to the CPU, thereby preparing for cooperative processing in Phase~II.
+The optimized configuration is then forwarded to the non-host APs of CCN~$m$ via fronthaul links, thereby preparing ISAC signal generation for local service provisioning in Phase-II.
+Simultaneously, the DPU in CCN~$m$ reports the remaining federated service requests in $\hat{\mathbb K}_m^{\mathrm{F}}[n] \cup \hat{\mathbb Q}_m^{\mathrm{F}}[n]$, together with the estimated CSI on the $m$-th subband for users in $\hat{\mathbb K}_m^{\mathrm{F}}[n]$, to the CPU, thereby preparing for cooperative processing in Phase-II.